attempt-this-online/attempt-this-online/docs/architecture.md

          - `/ATO/bash`: A statically linked `/bin/bash` ([stolen from Debian](https://packages.debian.org/unstable/amd64/bash-static/download)),
          in case the language's Docker image doesn't have a bash
          - `/ATO/yargs`: a wrapper to execute a command with null-terminated arguments from a file
-- `invoke` kills all processes remaining inside the container's cgroup, and removes the cgroup
+- `sandbox` kills all processes remaining inside the container's cgroup, and removes the cgroup
-- API takes in the output to create a whole response which is packed again using `msgpack` and sent back to the client via the server in `main.rs`, and `nginx`
+- API takes in the output to create a whole response which is packed again using `msgpack` and sent back to the client via the server in `server.rs`, and `nginx`
 - The frontend decodes and lays out the result

-More details of the container created by `invoke` can be found by consulting its well-commented source code.
+More details of the container created by `sandbox` can be found by consulting its well-commented source code.

-[`main.rs`]: ../src/main.rs
+[`server.rs`]: ../src/server.rs
-[`invoke.rs`]: ../src/invoke.rs
+[`sandbox.rs`]: ../src/sandbox.rs